niten2/todo_credit_site_backend/README.md

   - Total loan repayment amount.

   Total is calculated according to the following principle:

   Loan amount * coefficient + 1 calendar day of loan (equal to 1% of the premium to the total loan amount)

   Example: 10 000 (loan) * 0.5% (amount) + 105 (days loan) = total

 #### 10. In case of delay of one day of the loan, and the delay is considered from the moment when the principal maturity of 30 calendar days has expired

   Total will be:

-  Loan amount * coefficient + 1 calendar day of delay (equal to 15% of the total loan amount).
+  Loan amount * coefficient + 1 calendar day of delay (equal to 15% of the total loan amount)

   Example: 10 000 (loan) * 0.5% (amount) + 1507.5 (calendar day of delay) = total